 Conference Information & Key Contacts

-The next edition of CPDP will take place from May 21–23, 2025, with registration still open.
+The next edition of CPDP will take place from May 19–22, 2026

-The conference will be conducted in English and brings together a diverse audience, including data protection authorities and officials, academics, civil liberties organisations, business firms, magistrates, barristers, legal consultants, lobbyists, representatives of ICT and security companies, etc. Please also check our Code of Conduct, to which everyone participating is expected to abide.
+The conference will be conducted in English and brings together a diverse audience, including data protection authorities and officials, academics, civil society organisations, business firms, magistrates, barristers, legal consultants, lobbyists, representatives of ICT and security companies, etc. Please also check our Code of Conduct, to which everyone participating is expected to abide.

 For all general inquiries, please contact info@cpdpconferences.org.
 For questions related to registration, reach out to arielle@medicongress.com.
 For press inquiries reach out to birte@privacysalon.org.